larsks/restic-systemd-units/README.md

 You can schedule a check (see the `restic` docs for details and caveats) daily using, e.g.:

-    sudo systemctl enable --now restic-check-weekly@home.timer
+    systemctl enable --now restic-check-weekly@home.timer

-**Note:** You are on your own for setting up a mechanism to be noted for backup and check failures.
+**Note:** You are on your own for setting up a mechanism to be notified for backup and check failures.
 Consider adding an `OnFailure` clause to both `.service` files.